SJSABox/Punjabi-Translations-Racism-And-White-Supremacy-Terms/README.md

 # Anti-Blackness & White Supremacy Terms - Punjabi Translations
 These are the Punjabi translations for the popular White Supremacy 🔺 graphic featuring a set 📑 of 67 terms that describe overt &amp; covert forms of racism.
-The Punjabi translations are accompanied by their English transliterations, and some handy links to 📰 articles and other 🎥 🎤 🎧 🎨 media that explain or are references for each concept.
+The Punjabi translations are accompanied by their English transliterations, and some handy links to 📰 articles and other 🎥 🎤 🎧 🎨 media that explain or are references for each concept.(For other languages, please visit our [homepage](https://sjsabox.github.io).)

 ### [Punjabi Graphic](img/Punjabi.png) | [Punjabi Transliterated Graphic](img/Punjabi%20Transliteration.png) | [Original Graphic](img/Original.png)